Dismissal & Academic Standing

 Addendum II – Appeals Process

 The academic dismissal appeals process will be coordinated by the Office of Records and Registration.
-In order to consider information about the wide range of factors that may impact a student’s ability to be successful, membership of the committee should include the Assistant Deans of the respective schools, the Vice President for Student Life or designee and the Director of the Academic Support Programs or designee.
+In order to consider information about the wide range of factors that may impact a student’s ability to be successful, membership of the committee should include the Assistant Deans of the respective schools, the Vice President for Student Life or designee and the Director of the Center for Student Sucsess or designee.

 This committee will meet at the end of each semester to review all dismissal appeals from students and will be responsible for responding to students in writing within 24 hours of that decision.